-Practices are working together to build a resilient service in the future which operates at scale but remains focused on the registered population.
+Practices are working together to build a resilient service for the future, which operates at scale but remains focused on the registered population.

 Primary care is fully engaged with the local integrated provider group to deliver true person centred, integrated care.